 Respiratory hospitalizations in children aged <5 years have remained below projected levels since March 2020.
 From January 2021 these increased and then reduced, possibly related to changing circulation of RSV and/or other respiratory viruses.
 Respiratory hospitalizations in older children (5-19 years) have remained below projected levels since March 2020, recent increases may reflect increasing circulation of other respiratory viruses.
-Respiratory admissions for adult age groups (20-49 years, ≥50 years) peaked in mid-January 2021 with levels in the second wave and in late June/early July 2021 in the third wave exceeding those reached in the first wave.
-In recent weeks, respiratory and COVID-19 admissions in all age groups have decreased.
+Respiratory admissions for adult age groups (20-49 years, \geq 50 years) peaked in mid-January 2021 with levels in the second wave and in late June/early July 2021 in the third wave exceeding those reached in the first wave.
+In recent weeks, respiratory admissions have increased in children aged \leq 19 years and decreased in adults aged 20 years and above.
+COVID-19 admissions have decreased in all age groups have decreased.